Hendon Hooker signs two NIL deals ahead of Georgia game

 “We couldn’t be more pleased to work with Hendon Hooker, who is both a tremendous person and ambassador for Tennessee and an incredible student-athlete,” said Lee Ann Furrow-Tolsma, president and CEO of Furrow Automotive Group, which includes the Mercedes-Benz of Knoxville brand among others.
 “His energy and integrity on and off the field inspire not only his team and fan base, but also anyone who meets him.

-Both Merecedez-Benz of Knoxville and Hooker announced earlier the NIL deal on Instagram.
+Both Mercedez-Benz of Knoxville and Hooker announced earlier the NIL deal on Instagram.